Lady-Binary/EasyLoU/README.md

 ONLY download EasyLOU from its official repository: NEVER accept a copy of EasyLOU from other people.
 ONLY run scripts that you can understand: NEVER accept scripts from people you do not know and trust.

-Keep in mind, there is always a possibility that a malicious version of EasyLOU or a malicious script will steal your LOU/LOA or Steam credentials.
+Keep in mind, there is always a possibility that a malicious version of EasyLOU or a malicious script will steal your LOU/LOA or Steam credentials or cause other damage.
+You assume the risk and full responsibility for all of your actions.

 Also: don't be evil.